roderick0411/Network-Intrusion-Detection-System/README.md

 For more about data: [Click here](http://www.unb.ca/cic/datasets/nsl.html)

-### For a more rigourous dive refer to the document [here](https://github.com/roderick0411/Network-Intrusion-Detection-System/blob/main/Hints%20for%20Final%20Projects%20%20-%20Network%20Intrusion%20Detection.pdf)
+### For a more rigorous dive refer to the document [here](https://github.com/roderick0411/Network-Intrusion-Detection-System/blob/main/Hints%20for%20Final%20Projects%20%20-%20Network%20Intrusion%20Detection.pdf)